14/11/2025

 Polished/Glazed Tile vs. Unpolished Tile: Tailored Cleaning Techniques

-Stains usually sit on the surface and can be wiped away.
-Stains penetrate more deeply, requiring scrubbing or specialized cleaners.
+Stain Removal Stains usually stay on the surface and can be easily wiped away.
+Stains penetrate deeper, requiring scrubbing or specialized cleaners.

-Use a diluted vinegar-water solution for light stains as it won’t streak or damage the finish.
+Cleaning Products Safe to use a diluted vinegar-water solution for light stains without streaking.
 Avoid vinegar.
-Use mild detergent to prevent etching or discoloration of the porous surface.
+Use a diluted neutral detergent to prevent etching or discoloration.

-Soft cloths, microfiber mops, and soft-bristled brushes are ideal to prevent scratching.
-More resistant to scratching, but still use soft tools (like nylon or plastic scrubber) to avoid unnecessary abrasion.
+Cleaning Tools Use soft cloths, microfiber mops, or soft-bristled brushes to avoid scratching.
+More durable, but still use soft tools like nylon or plastic scrubbers.

 How to Clean Textured Porcelain Tile Floors